AintSmurf/Games/README.md

 for True and False you press the buttons, for open questions you

-Type a number into the console.
+Type a number into the text field.

 # Ping Pong